hrgdavor/jsx6/libs/jsx6/doc/webcomponents.md

 # mixins

-Static initializer is the perfect place to add a mixin to a compoenent that will affect all instances.
+Static initializer is the perfect place to add a mixin to a component that will affect all instances.

 ```js
 function mixinTest(comp){